icgc-argo/argo-docs/docs/data-access/data-download.md

 Using a manifest is ideal for downloading multiple files identified through the [ARGO Platform](https://platform.icgc-argo.org/repository).

-# Run the score-client using the `download` command.
+Run the score-client using the `download` command.
 Define your options:

-It offers a set of commands, where each command has its own set of options to influence its operation.

-## Download

-### Download a list of files by manifest

-Using a manifest is ideal for downloading multiple files identified through the [ARGO Platform](https://platform.icgc-argo.org/repository).

-Run the score-client using the `download` command.
-Define your parameters:

-> > > > > > > initialize-docs-structure

 - **--manifest** : location of the manifest file listing files to be downloaded
 - **--output-dir**: location you want the downloaded files to be written to